Matty Lee: 2018–2019

-2021–2022
+2021–2025

 At the 2021 FINA Diving World Cup held in Japan, Lee and Daley won gold in synchronised 10 m platform.
 The pair also won gold in synchronised 10 m platform at the European Championships held in Budapest.

 At the 2020 Tokyo Olympics, Lee won Gold alongside Daley in the Men's synchronised 10 m platform event, edging out China's Cao Yuan and Chen Aisen with a total score of 471.81.

 Lee was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to diving.

 At the 2022 World Aquatics Championships held in Budapest, Lee partnered with Noah Williams for the first time in an international competition and they won silver in the synchro 10 m platform event.

 Lee and Williams again partnered at the 2022 Commonwealth Games in the synchro 10m platform, where the pair won gold.
 In individual events, Lee won a bronze in 10 m platform.

+In March 2024, Lee underwent a discectomy on the L5/S1 disc in his spine, effectively ruling him out of competing at the 2024 Paris Olympics.

+Lee announced his retirement from diving in February 2025.